Uncertainty Principle and Angular Momentum Generation in Microscopic Fission Models

-A more robust, though less intuitive, argument in favor of spin generation from the uncertainty principle in (TD)HFB arises from the relation between the Gaussian overlap and the resulting spin.
-As shown in Table~\ref{tab:sigma}, the spin cut-off parameter is reproduced with better than 5\% accuracy by assuming a Gaussian overlap and simply applying the uncertainty principle.
+\textit{Concluding remarks}— We have interpreted in details the link between the deformation and the spin of the fission's fragments.
+Greater fragment deformation leads to a stronger alignment with the fission axis.
+In the cases of large elongations, an uncertainty relation between the orientation of the principal axis and the angular momentum holds.
+A more robust, though less intuitive, uncertainty principle relates the angular momentum fluctuation to the width of the of the overlaps between rotated many-body states.
+As shown in Table~\ref{tab:sigma}, the spin cut-off parameter is reproduced with better than 5\% accuracy by assuming a Gaussian overlap and applying this uncertainty principle.

 Thus, the microscopic origin of fragment spin is consistent with the macroscopic–quantal picture~\cite{MIKHAILOV:1999,Bonneau2007,Scamps:2022,Scamps:2023,Shneidman:2025,Shneidman:2002}.
 Through a complex interplay between the structure of the fissioning nucleus, the properties of the emerging fragments, the nucleus–nucleus interaction, and the Coulomb repulsion, the fragments emerge deformed and oriented at scission.
 This orientation, through the uncertainty principle, gives rise to angular momentum.
 Additional mechanism like the breaking of pair \cite{Scamps:2023a} in the fragments or the coulomb excitation \cite{Wilhelmy:1972,Scamps:2022,Scamps:2023,Randrup:2023} should also contribute to the total spin of the fragments.